-The consolidated financial statements presented in this Form 10-Q are unaudited and reflect, in the opinion of management, all normal recurring adjustments necessary for a fair presentation of operations for the three- and nine-month periods ended September 30, 2001 and 2000.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission regarding interim results.
-These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes included in our Form 10-K for the year ended December 31, 2000, as filed with the Securities and Exchange Commission on March 22, 2001.
-The results of operations for the three- and nine-month periods ended September 30, 2001 are not necessarily indicative of the results expected for the full fiscal year or for any other fiscal period.
+The consolidated financial statements presented in this Form 10-Q/A are unaudited and reflect, in the opinion of management, all normal recurring adjustments necessary for a fair presentation of operations for the three- and nine-month periods ended September 30, 2001 and 2000.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission regarding interim results.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes included in our Form 10-K/A for the year ended December 31, 2000, as filed with the Securities and Exchange Commission on March 1, 2002.
+The results of operations for the three-and nine-month periods ended September 30, 2001 are not necessarily indicative of the results expected for the full fiscal year or for any other fiscal period.